All Episodes

 It is time to get serious, and it is time to get tough about tax policy in this country.

-The middle class coupled with the rich make this country work.
+The middle class, coupled with the rich, make this country work.

-Those two groups working together in unison what make this country work.
+Those two groups working together in unison, what make this country work.

 Now, what's slowing this country down?

-Tell you who it is.
+Tell you who it is: the poor.

-The poor and the lower classes of this country have gotten a free ride ever since the Great Depression.
+The poor and the lower classes of this country have gotten a free ride ever since the Great Depression, when it became noble to be poor.

-Why we make romantic figures of them, while we make movies about them.
+Look at how we treat the homeless, why we celebrate them, why we make romantic figures of them, why we make movies about them.

 We teach them to dine in dumpsters now because America is so impolite.